37.520 -0.03 (-0.08%)

 The big shareholder groups in Worthington Industries, Inc. (NYSE:WOR) have power over the company.
 Institutions will often hold stock in bigger companies, and we expect to see insiders owning a Read More...

-COLUMBUS, Ohio, Sept.
-26, 2018 -- The board of directors of Worthington Industries, Inc. has declared a quarterly dividend of $0.23 per share.
-The dividend is payable on December 28, 2018, to shareholders ...
+COLUMBUS, Ohio, Dec.
+18, 2018 -- The board of directors of Worthington Industries, Inc. (NYSE:WOR) has declared a quarterly dividend of $0.23 per share.
+The dividend is.

-On a per-share basis, the Columbus, Ohio-based company said it had profit of 91 cents.
-Earnings, adjusted for non-recurring costs, came to 92 cents per share.
-The results missed Wall Street expectations. ...
+The Columbus, Ohio-based company said it had profit of 57 cents per share.
+Earnings, adjusted for restructuring costs, were 58 cents per share.
+The results missed Wall Street expectations.
+The average ...